StefanGrimminck/ES6-T62/assignment3/paper.md

 ```
  Where `file` is the file descriptor for `/dev/i2c-0`, buf is the buffer that the read data is written to and count is the amount bytes that need to be read.
 After this operation the buffer contents is displayed to the user and the file is closed.

- TODO: EXPLAIN WHY WE DO THE WRITE OPERATION FIRST.
+ **TODO: EXPLAIN WHY WE DO THE WRITE OPERATION FIRST.**

 ## Part 2

 In this part of the assignment we write a user space program for our hardware engineer to conrtol the eight LEDs on the LPC2350 board.
 We will also create a simple CLI for the engineer to use where he or she can control the leds without needing the knowlage of the internal registers.
 Part 2 is built on the code of Part 1 and will use the `i2c_develop.c`	and `i2c_develop.h` again to communicate over the bus.

-Because our hardware engineer doens't need knowlage about internal registers, we'll define them for him / her.
+Because our hardware engineer doesn't need knowlage about internal registers, we'll define them for him / her.
 We do this in `PCA9532.h`.

 ```c
 #define INPUT0  0x10